 - Google your name to see what content is out there on the internet.

-- Check out the other major social networks to make sure you have made the impression you want to make.
+- Check out the major social networks like Facebook, LinkedIn, and Instagram to make sure you’ve made the impression you want to make.

 - Identify the web pages where you have posted your resume or other work-related items and make sure they are up-to-date and reflect on you positively.

 - Remove any content that reflects negatively on you.
 You don’t want a bad reputation online.

 Curate your photos.

 - Provocative or inappropriate photographs or information top the list of red flags to employers.
 When in doubt, take it out.

 Create positive content.

 - Create positive content about yourself and try to get it to be as high as possible in the search results.

 - Write and submit well researched, articulate letters to the editor to the top trade publications in your industry.
 Focus on current, relevant issues.

 - Purchase your name as a domain name and create an active website that makes the best impression possible.